Southern Resident Killer Whales

 Community is the top level of orca social structure.
 The community is made up of pods that regularly associate with one another.
 It is defined by association patterns rather than maternal genealogy or acoustic similarities.
 Pods from one community have rarely or never been seen to travel with those from another community even though their ranges may partly overlap.
 There are two resident communities found in the Salish Sea: the northern and southern communities.

-From 1974 to 2015, the resident orca population showed periods of both growth and decline.
-When we collected our first population census in 1974, 70 whales were sighted.
-Their population increased by 40% to a high of 98 in 1995, then dropped almost 20% to 80 individuals between 1995 and 2001, prompting governments to list them as endangered species.
-As of today, the population has just 82 whales, including 4 calves born a year ago, and 2 who were born more recently and who will be officially counted at the end of this year.
+From 1973 to 2016, the resident orca population showed periods of both growth and decline.
+When the first population census was conducted in 1973, 66 whales were sighted.
+Their population increased by 48% to a high of 98 in 1995, then dropped 16% to 82 individuals between 1995 and 2003, prompting governments to list them as endangered species.
+As of December 2016, there are 78 Southern Resident Killer Whales in the Salish Sea.

 - Learn more about what's happening

 The three pods within the southern resident orca population have shown different patterns of change.
-Between 1974 and 2015, J-pod and K–pod grew slightly (25% and 14%, respectively), while L-pod decreased (17%).
-From their recent peak in 1995 until 2001, L-pod's declining numbers drove the overall decrease in southern resident orca population - prompting the species to be listed as endangered.
+Between 1973 and 2016, J-pod and K–pod grew by 10 and 4 individuals, respectively, while L-pod decreased by 2 individuals.
+Since their peak in 1995, L-pod's lost 23 individuals, driving down the overall population of southern resident killer whales.
 L-pod has the highest proportion of older females that are no longer reproducing.

 Why it's important?